MihailBobeica/hello-world/README.md

 # hello-world
 first repository

+Hi guys
-I am a self-taught person.
+I am new to github